 In the beginning, PRACTICE AND PATIENCE yields the best milk supply.
-Don’t panic, if you only get a small amount of milk, the first few times you pump.
+Don’t worry if you only get a small amount of milk the first few times you pump.
+This is considered normal.

 If you are pumping in preparation to go back to work, you should pump after a feeding so that your breasts will be full for the baby for the next feeding.
 You will probably get a small amount of milk, since your baby has just finished nursing.
 This is normal.
 It may take several pumping sessions to get enough for a full bottle feeding.
 However, if you are just teaching your baby how to take a bottle, you only need a small amount, such as a ½ ounce to do this.
 Because of this, it may take several days or weeks to get the full amount that your baby will need on the first day back to work.
 Once you begin working, you will be pumping INSTEAD of feeding, and you will get more milk.